 A recent study has found connections between biofilm and COVID-19.
-In this blog, we’ll unpack the findings of that study and determine what can be done to keep facilities healthy in light of this new information.
+In this blog, we’ll unpack the findings of that study and determine what to do to keep facilities healthy in light of this new information.

 What Is Biofilm?

 Biofilm is a collection of thousands, even millions of bacteria growing together under a one roof, a small film-like substance.
-The film is made from secretions from the bacteria.
+The film comprises secretions from the bacteria.
 It protects them, providing a shielding effect.
 Here is more information from the CDC about biofilms.

 How Long Have We Known About Biofilm?

 To my surprise, they were first identified by a Dutch scientist back in 1684.
 Antoine van Leeuwenhoek reported to the Royal Society of London that what he had uncovered was a vast accumulation of microorganisms on dental plaque.

 The number of these animalcules [an archaic term to describe microorganisms] in the scurf of a man’s teeth are so many that I believe they exceed the number of men in a kingdom.Antoine van Leeuwenhoek

 Teeth are just one surface where biofilms live.
 They also latch onto floors, counters, fixtures, and various commonly touched and often damp surfaces.
 Used mops, for example, tend to be moist, soiled, and contaminated — the perfect setting for bacteria and biofilm to grow.

 Is Biofilm Easy to Remove?